Ast Alt Ratio Calculator

-- AST ALT ratio > 2 strongly suggests alcoholic hepatitis - an inflammation caused by consumption of too many units of alcohol for a regular period of time.
+- AST ALT ratio > 2 strongly suggests alcoholic hepatitis - an inflammation caused by the consumption of too many units of alcohol for a regular period of time.

 Too high AST ALT ratio with low levels of AST and ALT.

 - Can be caused by factors located outside of the liver, such as hemolysis (the breakdown of the red blood cells), and muscle or thyroid gland diseases.

 The interpretation of an elevated and normal AST ALT ratio is based on many factors.
 We need to evaluate the value of the ratio and the value of its singular components.
 Your physicians will also check for other signs or symptoms of liver disease and will run some additional tests to verify their diagnosis:

 - APTT, PT, or INR - measure the ability of your blood to clot.
 The time needed for your blood to clot will be prolonged if liver disease is present;

 - In the case of ascites: serum ascites and albumin gradient - this simple test allows doctors to differentiate between the reasons pathological fluid may accumulate in your abdomen; and

 - Levels of albumin and proteins in your blood (while taking into consideration your protein intake.